 These seven principles include planning ahead and preparing, hiking and camping on durable surfaces, disposing of waste properly (pack out what you pack in!), understanding campfire rules and always fully extinguishing your fires, respecting wildlife, and being considerate of other visitors.

 As we mentioned above, West Virginia is nicknamed “The Mountain State” because not only is the state home to many mountains and is the third most forested state, it’s the only state completely within the Appalachian Mountain range.

 With mountains, rivers, lakes, valleys, gorges, small and medium towns, skiing and winter activities, and interesting history, the state is home to about anything you could possibly want, minus maybe a professional sports team and the ocean.

-But despite being located within a day’s drive from 75% of the US population, it doesn’t feel crowded or over developed, and you’ll experience much more solitude compared to neighboring states.
+Despite being located within a day’s drive from 75% of the US population, it doesn’t feel crowded or over developed.
+And you’ll experience much more solitude compared to neighboring states.